Information Tags on Bins

 Has your bin been tagged?

-If you find a tag on your bin, you will also receive a postcard which will provide you with further details and advice about what should and shouldn’t be put in each of your bins.
+If you find a tag on your bin, you may also receive a postcard which will provide you with further details and advice about what should and shouldn’t be put in each of your bins.
 Please follow this advice carefully to make sure you get it right next time.
 If you have any questions or queries, please contact Customer Services on 01264 368000 or 01794 527700.